Website Manager

 Where are games and practices played?

 One of the BEST things about ATLL is that all practices and games are played in and around Anderson Township.
 ATLL uses the elementary school fields for the younger divisions and the Anderson Park District fields for the older divisions starting at AAA-American.
 Don’t drive all over the city when you can get good, competitive baseball right here in your backyard!
-Intermediate, Junior, and Senior teams will travel to play other D9 Little League teams such as Loveland, Mason, & Lebanon.
+Intermediate, Junior, and Senior teams will travel to play other local Little League teams such as Loveland, Mason, and Lebanon.

 Do you keep score and standings?